 What's the True Cost of Tape as a Data Backup?

+Once upon a time, data backup using tape was cost effective, relatively easy and highly practical.
+Unfortunately tape is no longer a viable method of protecting data, and the outdated medium is slowly becoming an irrelevant player in the game of technology.
 No longer are companies able to run data-intensive applications and cloud-based services using tape as their preferred data backup.
 Current applications demand constant backups with large amounts of data.
 IT support using tape-based systems are unable to keep up with the demands of protecting the data, and often find difficulty recovering it in the event of loss or corruption.
 This begs the question: What’s the true cost of tape backup?
-In best case scenarios, $14,000 per year is the cost of using tape as a data backup medium.
-With any data retention program, manually backing up the data and delivering it to offsite locations is a best practice.

 Tape is More Likely to Fail

 When using taped-based data backup programs, companies report an average of 20 to 50 percent failure rates.
 A common scenario which occurs after lengthy periods of downtime is realizing that most of the stored data is unrecoverable.
 Not only did your company lose another $60.98—paid to the tech to retrieve the offsite data, but the unrecoverable data has to be recreated or restored somehow—at tens of thousands of dollars in additional costs.

 Productivity is the lifeblood of any business.
 Data backup using tape can take hours or days at a time to complete.
 In addition, troubleshooting backup becomes a hindrance; the backup may seem to be working correctly, however, it can easily fail after normal working hours.
 For this reason, it’s often difficult to know if data was successful until the following day.
 Companies that rely on backups to conduct business will find productivity suffers drastically when systems go down, if reliable backup isn’t in place to restore regular operations.
 Company profits suffer once again as employees are paid salaries to remain at work—albeit unproductively.